Medicare Advantage Patients: New Plan, New Rules for 2026

 Established Patient?
 That Does Not Exempt You

-If your Medicare Advantage plan is new for 2026, referral requirements may apply even if you have been an established patient in our office for years.
+If your Medicare Advantage plan is new for 2026, referral and/or prior authorization requirements may apply even if you have been an established patient in our office for years.

 A new plan resets the rules.